-Gregg Whelan: Yeah.
-Yeah, because if you're an audience person you've not done anything.
-You just come to see a show, and then you walk, and then it's Wednesday and you've got back to sea level.
-So yeah, and I guess one of the things running through Everest and lots and lots of work that we make, we went on to make together, is this sort of layered relationship to physical endurance.
+GWh: Yeah, because if you're an audience person you've not done anything!
+You’ve just come to see a show, and then you walk, and then it's Wednesday and you've got back to sea level.
+I guess one of the things running through Everest and lots and lots of work that we make, we went on to make together, is this layered relationship to physical endurance.
 And that we are drawn to it.
-I mean, we've thought and spoken I guess, quite a lot about this, that we are drawn to it as a way of sort of shifting the emotional dial in a piece or in the room.
-You know that something happens when we watch, when humans watch each other do some sort of endeavour, something happens to us, some empathetic - I don't know, I mean, I don't know what kicks off, but it was sort of there at our disposal, but also our take on that is always that it's the heroicism of it is there to be totally upended because it's also ridiculous, and just folly, and nonsense.
-And that's quite rich, that became quite rich, and there was something about that sort of like, it's apps [?], there are other things we've done where it's more, you know, the 2 hours before the audience arrived, I mean it is quite a bit of work doing Everest, but we've done other things which are actually much more physically demanding.
+I mean, we've thought and spoken quite a lot about this, that we are drawn to it as a way of shifting the emotional dial in a piece or in the room.
+You know that something happens when we watch, when humans watch each other do some sort of endeavour, something happens to us, something empathetic - I don't know what kicks off, but it was there at our disposal.
+Our take on that is always that the heroicism of it is there to be totally upended because it's also ridiculous, and just folly, and nonsense.
+And that's quite rich, that became quite rich, there was something about that.
+I mean it is quite a bit of work doing Everest, but we've done other things which are much more physically demanding.
 And as they get - this sounds very reductive - but as they get more and more physically demanding and difficult to do, they get funnier and more ridiculous, like the joke becomes stronger.
-So something like Ghost Dance, which is this 12-hour blindfolded line dance, always it presents itself in one way very seriously, so performance art, these 2 white men do something for a long time in the gallery.
+So something like Ghost Dance, which is this 12-hour blindfolded line dance.
+Always it presents itself in one way very seriously, so ‘performance art’, these two white men do something for a long time in the gallery.
 You know it conforms to everybody's worst nightmares these days around performance, masculinity, etc. However, it presents to us as a sort of joke as well.
 We use jokes very liberally as something that has humour and humility and humanity in it.
 You know, that has joy and silliness and lightness in it, alongside all of the shadow, difficulty and trauma.
-And that those things could come together to us is always really interesting.
-Sometimes you want - and I’ve heard other makers, and I’ve heard comedians, and I’ve heard entertainers and writers talk about you know, make them laugh, make them cry.
+And the fact that those things could come together to us is always really interesting.
+Sometimes you want - and I’ve heard other makers, and I’ve heard comedians, and I’ve heard entertainers and writers talk about this – to make them laugh, make them cry.
 If you make them really laugh you've raised the emotional temperature of a room.
 You can say something, you can undercut that with pathos and sincerity immediately, and people are much more given to an emotional reaction to the next bit, which could actually be the opposite of something that's happy.
-So that's what I mean about this sort of joke, you know we don't mean it as a sort of joke on somebody.
+So that's what I mean about this sort of joke, you know we don't mean it as a joke on somebody.
 It's a joke.
-It's a sort of joke [?indistinct].
 If there's a joke on somebody it’s on us all the time because we're the people doing it.